-At Stephenson Fournier, in Houston, we help well capitalized clients form, organize, operate, transfer, sell and dissolve corporations, general and limited partnerships, and limited liability companies.
+At Stephenson Fournier, we help well capitalized clients throughout Texas form, organize, operate, transfer, sell and dissolve corporations, general and limited partnerships, and limited liability companies.

 The value we offer as a law firm can be seen in the quality of our work, our common sense approach and our emphasis on responsive client service.
 These qualities have helped us build strong, long-term relationships with many of our clients over the years, and this is the goal we aspire to achieve with each new client we serve.